GLIMS-RGI/rgi_user_guide/_sources/regions/rgi11.md

 **Pyrenees**

-In the Pyrenees, outlines were replaced by an updated inventory by Eñaut Izagirre.
+In the Pyrenees, outlines were replaced by an updated inventory by Eñaut Izagirre using Landsat 7 ETM+ imagery from August and September 2000.
+The updated inventory is based on an earlier inventory from 1984 {cite:p}`Serrat1993`.
+Due to the very small size of these glaciers, the manual delineation of the outlines was supported by the use of high-resolution aerial orthophotos taken by the Spanish National Geographic Institute in September 1999 and July 2000.

 **Other regions**